tochman/the_blue_print/chapters/07-6-provider-patterns.md

 ```
 :::

-## When to Use Advanced Provider Patterns
+## When to use advanced provider patterns

 Advanced provider patterns work best for: